thattomperson/ttp.sh/content/contract.md

 ### Browser testing
-Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on
-    devices with different size screens.
+Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome),
-    Microsoft (Edge), Mozilla Firefox and Opera.
+We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
 We won’t test in other older browsers unless we agreed separately.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

-<h4>Mobile browser testing</h4>
+#### Mobile browser testing
-Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate
-    to the capabilities of the device they’re using.
+Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 We test our designs in:

 - **iOS**: Safari and Google Chrome
 - **Android**: Google Chrome